thejourneyofbabo/thejouneyofbabo.github.io/_posts/2024-05-30-Basic Algorithms.md

 **Definition:** Sorting algorithms are methods for arranging elements in a list or array in a particular order (ascending or descending).

 **Importance:**
-- Fundamental in computer s
+- Fundamental in computer science for organizing data.
+- Improve the efficiency of other algorithms (like search algorithms).
+- Often used as building blocks in more complex algorithms.

+## 2. Bubble Sort